sparse-depth-sensing/sparse-depth-sensing/README.md

 The `data` folder contains two datasets, including
  - `ZED`: rgb images and depth images collected from the [ZED Stereo Camera](https://www.stereolabs.com/).
  - `lids_floor6`: rgb and depth images collected from the Kinect sensor, along with odometry information obtained from a odometer.

+## Notes
+Tested on following hosts
+ - Matlab R2017a on Windows 7 Enterprise
+ - Matlab R2016b on Ubuntu 16.04 LTS
+ - Matlab R2017a on macOS Sierra (Version 10.12.5)

+Future work:
+ - add CUDA code for parallelization on GPU

 ## Citing Sparse Depth Sensing